Bayesian Inference of Gravity through Realistic 3D Modeling of Wide Binary Orbits: General Algorithm and a Pilot Study with HARPS Radial Velocities: A pilot study with HARPS radial velocities: Results and Discussion

-For each binary from the \cite{Saglia:2025} sample, Bayesian results with Newtonian ($\Gamma=0$) and generalized gravity are produced.
 The relative RV between the two stars $v_{z^\prime}=-(\text{RV}_B-\text{RV}_A)$ used here is obtained by correcting RVs taken from Table~B.2 of \cite{Saglia:2025} for gravitational redshift and convective flow.
 The velocity components are corrected for perspective effects \citep{Shaya:2011,Yoon:2025} because some binaries are close to the Sun (although they are in general negligibly small).
 The nominal uncertainty of $v_{z^\prime}$ is enlarged by quadratically adding $40$~m\,s$^{-1}$ to it following the recommendation of \cite{Saglia:2025}.

-While $x^\prime_{\rm obs}$ and $y^\prime_{\rm obs}$ are measured with negligibly small errors, $z^\prime_{\rm obs}=-(d_B-d_A)$ is poorly measured in general.
-Thus, even if all the velocity components are very precise, we do not expect that the model parameters are well constrained, especially for the generalized gravity model.
+While $x^\prime_{\rm obs}$ and $y^\prime_{\rm obs}$ are measured with negligibly small errors, $z^\prime_{\rm obs}=-(d_B-d_A)$ is poorly measured in general.\footnote{See Section~2.3 of \cite{Banik:2019} for a statistical inference of the radial separation that may be applicable for statistical studies with a large sample.} Thus, even if all the velocity components are very precise, we do not expect that the model parameters are well constrained, especially for the generalized gravity model.
 Considering that the expected radial separation is of the order of $s/\sqrt{2}$, the required precision is $\sigma_{z^\prime}<s/\sqrt{2}$ for $S/N>1$.
 Only three systems meet this requirement: \#{5}, \#{12}, and \#{21} from Table~B.1 of \cite{Saglia:2025}.
 However, note that even for these systems, the precision of $z^\prime_{\rm obs}$ may not be sufficiently good.
 Thus, unfortunately, in general we do not expect narrow posterior ranges of the parameters.

-The leftmost panel of Figure~\ref{fig:distribution} shows an example of the PDFs of the model parameters in the generalized gravity case for binary \#5, which has a relatively precise value of $z^\prime_{\rm obs}$.
+Figure~\ref{fig:PDFexample} shows an example of the PDFs of the model parameters in the generalized gravity case for binary \#5, which has a relatively precise value of $z^\prime_{\rm obs}$.
 In this case, inclination $i$ is well determined.
 However, parameters $e$, $\phi_0$, and $\Delta\phi$ are relatively poorly constrained covering broad ranges.
 Parameter $\Gamma$ is not well determined either, with the uncertainty being larger than $0.07$ (the difference between Newton and a simple MOND prediction).
 Thus, even with the HARPS RVs, Newton and MOND are, in general, not distinguished well by an individual system.